Covid-19 Restricted Attendance Arrangements for Special Educational Needs and Disabilities at Mengham Junior School

 Teaching Assistants work as part of a team with the SENCo and the teachers supporting pupils’ individual needs and ensuring inclusion of pupils with SEND within the class.
 They play an important role in implementing Pupil Passports and plans and monitoring progress.

 STORING AND MANAGING INFORMATION

-Documents relating to pupils on the SEND register will be stored with their Pupil File in fireproof cabinets in the Senior Leadership Office; these cabinets are locked.
+Documents relating to pupils on the SEND register will be stored on a system called Edukey and/or with their Pupil File in fireproof cabinets in the Senior Leadership Office; these cabinets are locked.
 SEND records will be passed on to a child’s next setting when he/she leaves Mengham Junior School.
 The school has a confidentiality policy which applies to all written pupil records.

 If a parent/carer has concerns about the school’s SEND provision, then the class teacher should be contacted in the first instance.
 We will strive to resolve any concerns through an initial discussion with the class teacher, and this will be referred to the SENCo or a member of the Senior Leadership Team if required.
 In the event of more serious reasons for concern, the school’s governing body may be consulted or a formal complaint made to the Local Authority.